Xennials: Etymology and birth date

-In 2017 The Guardian noted, "In internet folklore, xennials are those born between 1977 and 1983, the release years of the original three Star Wars films."
-In 2018, Business Insider described Xennials as people who don't feel like a Generation Xer or a Millennial, using birth dates between 1977 and 1985.
+In 2017, The Guardian noted, "In internet folklore, xennials are those born between 1977 and 1983, the release years of the original three Star Wars films."
+Marleen Stollen, Gisela Wolf, Shana Lebowitz and Allana Akhtar, writing for Business Insider, described Xennials as people who don't feel like a Generation Xer or a Millennial, using birth dates between 1977 and 1985.